sderosiaux/react-stack-step-by-step/README.md

 Boom, it passes without error !
 That means it could parse it properly at least.

-There is not error, not because the code is already perfect, but because, by default : *All rules are disabled by default*.
+There is no error, not because the code is already perfect, but because, by default : *All rules are disabled by default*.

 But there are a tons of rules, let's see how to extends some existing default.
 We are not the first people to want to use it right ?